CKI Seminar - Community Mapping: Creating Common Ground Locally and Globally

 Maeve Lydon, University of Victoria, Canada

-Event Details: Community-based mapping is an educational, planning and research tool for participatory and sustainable community development.
+Event Details Community-based mapping is an educational, planning and research tool for participatory and sustainable community development.
 It enables people to mobilise assets, capture the power of place, visualise engagement and re-present scenarios for change.
-Maeve Lydon, the presenter from the University of Victoria, Canada, shared the story of the work of the Community Mapping Collaboratory and the Common Ground Community Mapping Network in Canada (www.mapping.uvic.ca).
+Maeve Lydon, the presenter from the University of Victoria, Canada, will share the story of the work of the Community Mapping Collaboratory and the Common Ground Community Mapping Network in Canada (www.mapping.uvic.ca).

 Maeve Lydon (whose parents were born and raised in Galway and father graduated from UCG!) is the Associate Director of the Institute for Studies and Innovation in Community-University Engagement (CUE) and staff with Community Based Research Canada (CBRC), based at the University of Victoria on the west coast of Canada.
 She has a background in community and international development, education and social change.
 Maeve is the Project and Partnership Coordinator with the Community Mapping Collaboratory, which was recently awarded a Social Science and Humanities Research Council of Canada (SSHRCC) Partnerships Development Grant to deepen research and networking related to community mapping locally, nationally and globally.
 Her MA Thesis was entitled (Re)Presenting the Living Landscape: Community Mapping as a Tool for Transformative Learning and Planning - Abstract and access to full document available here.